High Order Semi-implicit WENO Schemes for All Mach Full Euler System of Gas Dynamics: Numerical scheme

 \subsubsection{Construction of an IMEX R-K scheme}

 Next, we construct an IMEX R-K Butcher tableau for semi-implicit discretization of all-Mach full Euler system.
 The construction is based on the following considerations for accuracy and for handling non-well prepared initial data. \begin{enumerate} \item We require that the implicit part of the IMEX R-K scheme is SA.
 With such an assumption, one can derive the AP and AA properties of the scheme as discussed in Section~\ref{sec: AP}.
-Note that if the implicit part of the scheme is $A$-stable, SA is a sufficient condition to make it $L$-stable, see \cite{hairer1993solving2}. \item The invertibility of the implicit matrix $A$ of the SI-IMEX R-K scheme is important to handle non-well prepared initial conditions and for proper initialization of the hydrodynamic pressure.
-For further related discussions and analysis, we refer the reader to the following papers \cite{pareschi2005implicit, boscarino2013implicit, boscarino2017asymptotic}. \item To synchronize $U_E$ and $U_I$, the weights for the final stage of the double tableaus should be the same, i.e. $\tilde{b}_i = b_i$, $i=1\cdots s$.
+Note that if the implicit part of the scheme is $A$-stable, SA is a sufficient condition to make it $L$-stable, see \cite{hairer1993solving2}. \item The invertibility of the implicit matrix $A$ of the SI-IMEX R-K scheme is important to handle non-well prepared initial conditions and for proper initialization of the hydrodynamic pressure. {In particular, $a_{11} \neq 0$ for IMEX R-K schemes of type A. This is critical to solve the pressure wave equation (\ref{eq: scheme_1bis_bbb}).
+If $a_{11} = 0$ (e.g. in an IMEX scheme of type ARS), then we can not have the pressure wave equation, hence no proper value of $p_{I, 2}$ (e.g. see eq.~\eqref{eq34:LIbis}) at the first IMEX stage.} For further related discussions and analysis, we refer the reader to the following papers \cite{pareschi2005implicit, boscarino2013implicit, boscarino2017asymptotic}. {Thus, we construct IMEX R-K of type $A$ for the time discretization.} \item To synchronize $U_E$ and $U_I$, the weights for the final stage of the double tableaus should be the same, i.e. $\tilde{b}_i = b_i$, $i=1\cdots s$.
 That is, we keep only one set of numerical solution in the process of updating \cite{boscarino2016high}.
 Alternatively, we can select a different vector of weights for the $U_E(t)$, say $\tilde{b}_i \neq b_i$, which will provide a lower/higher order approximation of the solution for $U_E(t)$; this can be used to implement a procedure of automatic time step control \cite{hairer1993solving1}. \item In order to simplify order conditions, given the equations of state used in the semi-implicit step \eqref{E_I}, we impose that $c_i =\tilde{c}_i, \, i = 2 \cdots s$.
 Note that if matrix $A$ is invertible we have $c_1 \neq \tilde{c}_1=0$ \cite{pareschi2005implicit}. \end{enumerate} Based on the above considerations, we design a high-order IMEX scheme with matrix $A$ invertible, which is SA and satisfies $c_i = \tilde{c}_i$ for $i = 2,\cdots,s$.
 We impose the conditions required for a third order scheme \cite{pareschi2005implicit} and obtain the following double Butcher tableau